Our College Board’s role is to provide policy leadership and support for the college.

-Members of Board are from a diverse range of backgrounds.
-The current board members includes, parents, teachers, administrators, industry and university academics.
+Members of the Board are from a diverse range of backgrounds.
+The current board members includes parents, teachers, administrators, industry, and university academics.
 Each member brings a unique perspective to the board and this reflects the views of the general population.

-Other members of the board have extensive experience as members and chairpersons of private school boards totalling over 30 years and membership of public school councils and P&Cs.
+Other members of the board have extensive experience as members and chairpersons of private school boards, totaling over 30 years, and membership of public school councils and P&Cs.
 They have also been on University Academic Boards, the Library and Information Services of WA, the Business Process Review Board DET, the Board of Fremantle Education Centre, the CEO DSF Literacy and Clinical Services, the Parkerville Children’s Home Board, and the National Committee Literacy and Numeracy and Learning Difficulties.

 The Board meets on the first Wednesday of most months at 4.30 pm in the Principal’s office.